Setting up

 For more information about creating and securing IAM users, see the following topics in the IAM User Guide:

-The Amazon Command Line Interface (Amazon CLI) is a unified tool for managing Amazon services.
-For information about how to install and configure the Amazon CLI, see Getting Set Up with the Amazon Command Line Interface in the Amazon Command Line Interface User Guide.
+• Amazon CLI – The Amazon Command Line Interface (Amazon CLI) is a unified tool for managing Amazon Web Services.
+For information about how to install and configure the Amazon CLI, see Install or update to the latest version of the Amazon CLI in the Amazon Command Line Interface User Guide.

-If you have experience with Windows PowerShell, you might prefer to use Amazon Tools for Windows PowerShell.
-For more information, see Setting up the Amazon Tools for Windows PowerShell in the Amazon Tools for Windows PowerShell User Guide.
+• Tools for Windows PowerShell – If you have experience with Windows PowerShell, you might prefer to use Amazon Tools for Windows PowerShell.
+For more information, see Installing the Amazon Tools for Windows PowerShell in the Amazon Tools for Windows PowerShell User Guide.